Fergus-Molloy/cardz/README.md

 Note that the postgres user does not have certain permissions like the ability to create new databases.
 This is because, by default the flake will create a user with the same username as the current user with full permissions.
 If you want to use this account to access the database you can use the `pg-user-connect` script instead.

+# Debugging

+Debugging is easily achieved using the repl `iex -S mix` will load the project into the repl.